 Regularly monitor inventory

-Your inventory comprises of many different types of materials and tools.
+Your inventory comprises many different types of materials and tools.
 Yet, they all signal a shared red alert for unexpected faults and repairs.
 To avoid any large scale replacement and repair costs, you should regularly conduct preventive maintenance checks on your equipment.

-Minimize untimely breakdowns
+Minimize unexpected breakdowns

 - Borderline line cracks on the weld and near the frame